null.gif (43 bytes)

 fact_vertical.gif (559 bytes)

-Wolves are very shy of humans and have been pushed further north in Ontario because of urban sprawl and development.
+Wolves are very shy of humans and need large wilderness to survive.
 There are coyotes in Toronto and other southern cities – these should not be mistaken for wolves.
 As cities expand and our wilderness areas are destroyed, wolf populations will suffer.
 The Wolves Ontario! project seeks to stop this growing threat.

 null.gif (43 bytes)null.gif (43 bytes) null.gif (43 bytes)